Person seriously injured after vans rolls creating major delays on Hutt Rd, Wellington

-Traffic between Wellington and Lower Hutt is at a standstill after a van rolled on State Highway 2.
+State Highway 2 between Wellington and Lower Hutt is now clear after a van rolled in the northbound lanes.

-The New Zealand Transport Agency said there had been a serious crash in the northbound lane of State Highway 2 at Horokiwi just before midday.
+Traffic was brought to a standstill shortly before midday when the crash happened just north of the Ngauranga gorge.

-The left northbound lane is blocked and significant delays are expected in both directions.
+The driver of the van had to be cut from the vehicle.

 A Wellington Free Ambulance spokeswoman said one person had been taken to Hutt Hospital in a serious condition.